bomyrk/Map_Reduce_Case/README.md

 ###### MAPREDUCE HADOOP ASSIGNMENT 1 #######

-# all codes for different question are submitted separetly
-# code 1 for question 1: Find out the count of each word in the ‘Shakespeare.txt’ dataset in the ‘Shakespeare.rar’
-# code 2 for question 2: Find out the count of each word using two reducers only
-# code 3 for question 3: Find out the most commonly used words (Words with the count over 100 are considered common)
+-- all codes for different question are submitted separetly --code 1 for question 1: Find out the count of each word in the ‘Shakespeare.txt’ dataset in the ‘Shakespeare.rar’ --code 2 for question 2: Find out the count of each word using two reducers only --code 3 for question 3: Find out the most commonly used words (Words with the count over 100 are considered common)

-# upload shakepeare file in hdfs
-hdfs dfs -put Shakespeare.txt input/
+1 upload shakepeare file in hdfs hdfs dfs -put Shakespeare.txt input/

-# to list all jar files and make sure it is present
-ls -lrt hadoop
+2 to list all jar files and make sure it is present ls -lrt hadoop

-# to execute the mapreduce (.jar) program
-hadoop jar wordcount1.jar WordCount1 input/Shakespeare.txt output/Shakespeare1
+3 to execute the mapreduce (.jar) program hadoop jar wordcount1.jar WordCount1 input/Shakespeare.txt output/Shakespeare1
 hadoop jar wordcount2.jar WordCount1 input/Shakespeare.txt output/Shakespeare2
 hadoop jar wordcount3.jar WordCount1 input/Shakespeare.txt output/Shakespeare3

-# to list output from directory output
-hdfs dfs -ls output/Shakespeare1 hdfs dfs -ls output/Shakespeare2 hdfs dfs -ls output/Shakespeare3
+4 to list output from directory output hdfs dfs -ls output/Shakespeare1 hdfs dfs -ls output/Shakespeare2 hdfs dfs -ls output/Shakespeare3